 Before dinner on Saturday evening, conference attendees were treated to the talents, and very moving performances of the Release the Butterfly Tour Group.
 During the Saturday evening dinner, dance and talent show, cowboy hats and bandanas were donned, which created a truly festive atmosphere.

 The National Conference is a wonderful opportunity to meet, and ask questions of, ichthyosis medical experts, and also to connect with old friends, and create new friendships.
 It's an opportunity to just be you and not face the stares and comments that are often a part of every day life with ichthyosis.
-Participants are already talking about the 2020 conference.
-Plans are beginning - stayed tuned for the announcement of the 2020 conference location this fall!

 Check out the conference highlights here.